john-ajit/john-ajit/README.md

 Hi, I'm John Ajit, I'm a sophomore Data Science Student with a minor in Business Administration at Baylor University.
-I am very interested in sports analytics, especially NBA and NFL related.
+I am very interested in sports analytics, especially NBA, NFL and NHL related.
 Check out my projects!

 <!---
 john-ajit/john-ajit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.